 Not only do younger women hold a higher "economic value" in the sex industry, they generally face greater vulnerability and less bargaining power.
 Being young is for instance directly linked to higher economic vulnerability, which in turn increases a young woman's risk of ending up in the sex industry.
 The following quote emphasizes how much of the burden of economic austerity measures falls on young people, especially girls: "Today, young people, and especially young women, are directly targeted by the system of prostitution.
 They are...more vulnerable to the sex industry because of the economic conditions they live in.
 The austerity measures have hit them directly, they face poverty, refugee youth is left with no resources, and some young people flee their homes, schools or institutions because of different problems and end up in the streets.
 Exorbitant university fees push students to register as escorts on specialized websites.
-We have seen recently several countries where pimping websites were proposing to female students to meet a 'sugar daddy' to pay for their studies."23
+We have seen recently several countries where pimping websites were proposing to female students to meet a 'sugar daddy' to pay for their studies."24

-Even in Sweden where university tuition is free, rising housing prices combined with high youth unemployment24 means that young girls are at greater risk of falling trap to "glamour model" forums like Scandalbeauties and Nordic Finest, or sugardaddy dating websites, where rich older men "date" young girls who are in economic need.
-The twist in so-called sugardating is that the young women are expected to engage in sexual activities in exchange for the man's economic support-a form of modern-day prostitution.
-Those profiting from these types of forums appear to be well aware of young girls' economic vulnerability, with the Norwegian-owned Rich Meet Beautiful sugardating website placing a large trailer with a billboard advertisement directly outside of a Swedish university in 2017 that read: "Hey students!
+Even in Sweden where university tuition is free, rising housing prices combined with high youth unemployment25 means that young girls are at greater risk of falling trap to "glamour model" forums like Scandalbeauties and Nordic Finest, or 'sugar daddy dating' websites, where young girls "date" rich older men who provide for them economically.
+The twist in so-called "sugardating" is that the young women are expected to engage in sexual activities in exchange for the man's economic support-a form of modern-day prostitution.
+Those profiting from these types of "services" and forums appear to be well aware of young girls' economic vulnerability, with the Norwegian-owned Rich Meet Beautiful "sugardating" website placing a large trailer with a billboard advertisement directly outside of a Swedish university in 2017 that read: "Hey students!
 0 kronor in study loans?
 Date a sugar daddy."
-An article about the incident reflected on how "young women are locked into the sugardating world with promises of a world filled with diamonds, champagne and rounds of shopping."25 Not so dissimilar from the themes of glamour, money and fame found on pornography forums like Scandalbeauties.
+An article about the incident reflected on how "young women are locked into the sugardating world with promises of a world filled with diamonds, champagne and rounds of shopping."26 Not so dissimilar from the themes of glamour, money and fame found on pornography forums like Scandalbeauties.

 Previous international research confirms financial insecurity as a major push factor into the pornography industry.
-In a study from 2011 among 134 women involved in pornography production in the U.S., 50% reported living in poverty in the preceding 12 months.
-26 Likewise, the U.S. Attorney General's Commission on pornography identified the need for money as the primary reason for performing in pornography.
-27
+In a study from 2011 among 134 pornography "performers" in the U.S., 50% reported living in poverty in the preceding 12 months.27 Likewise, the U.S. Attorney General's Commission on pornography identified the need for money as the primary reason for performing in pornography.28